-The Horticultural Trades Association (HTA), working on behalf of the UK garden industry, will this year be exhibiting on stand GPA/136 within the Discovery Zone in the Great Pavilion at the RHS Chelsea Flower Show.
-‘The Great Escape’ will be both educational and inspiring helping to demonstrate the benefits of plants, gardening and outdoor space.
+The Horticultural Trades Association (HTA), working on behalf of the UK garden industry, exhibited on stand GPA/136 within the Discovery Zone in the Great Pavilion at the RHS Chelsea Flower Show 2018.
+‘The Great Escape’ was both educational and inspiring helping to demonstrate the benefits of plants, gardening and outdoor space.

-‘The Great Escape’ will highlight some of the ways in which people of all ages enjoy their outdoor space – for relaxing, growing, playing, engaging with nature with supporting information about the benefits that this brings.
-It showcases the role of UK garden centres and initiatives such as National Children’s Gardening Week, in helping to spread the message about the wider benefits of plants, gardens and gardening.
+‘The Great Escape’ highlighted some of the ways in which people of all ages enjoy their outdoor space – for relaxing, growing, playing, engaging with nature with supporting information about the benefits that this brings.
+It showcased the role of UK garden centres and initiatives such as National Children’s Gardening Week, in helping to spread the message about the wider benefits of plants, gardens and gardening.

 Designed by Chris Collins (CM Collins Horticulture Ltd) the exhibit helps to show that you really don’t have to go far to escape to your outdoor space and reap the benefits of doing so.
 From keeping a plant on a windowsill to having a small space to grow your own there are huge health and wellbeing benefits to be had from enjoying plants and being outside.

 The exhibit has been designed with four spaces that all seamlessly flow together to create one unified garden, that represent the various ways in which your garden can benefit your health.
 This will be done using grow your own related plant materials and accessories, wildlife boosting plants and nature housing to encourage sustainability of endangered small animals and insects as well as exercise and relaxation areas in which to promote the UK garden industry.
 There will be facts and figures throughout bringing the exhibit to life.The Orb Den